jacobRidenour/ProgWiki/README.md

 # CodingPractice
 Learning basics of C/C++, Python, Rust.
-Goal: this code and documentation helps others wanting to learn.
+I hope that the code and documentation here helps others wanting to learn.

 ## Things to Get and Why
-1. Get [Visual Studio](https://visualstudio.microsoft.com/vs/) and [Visual Studio Code](https://code.visualstudio.com/).
-VS is especially good for C/C++ projects, VSCode is good for many other languages.
+3-6 are mostly C/C++ oriented.

-2. Get [Git](https://github.com/git-guides/install-git); quickly get various open-source projects on GitHub, version control on your own projects.
-VSCode and VS2022 both have great support for Git.
+1. Get [Git](https://github.com/git-guides/install-git).
+It's great to quickly get various open-source projects on GitHub, and do proper version control on your own projects.
+VSCode has great support for Git, and Visual Studio's is getting better.
+2. Get [Visual Studio Code](https://code.visualstudio.com/).
+Great code editor and works as an IDE for a number of languages.
+3. Get [Visual Studio](https://visualstudio.microsoft.com/vs/).
+VS is especially good for C/C++ projects, also supports several other popular languages.
-3. Get [Make](https://gnuwin32.sourceforge.net/packages/make.htm) and add ```/GnuWin32/bin``` to your PATH.
-It's one option to build C/C++ projects; not strictly necessary but nice to have if you want to learn the basics of Makefiles.
+4. Get [Make](https://gnuwin32.sourceforge.net/packages/make.htm) and add ```/GnuWin32/bin``` to your PATH.
+It's a build automation tool for C/C++ projects from makefiles; not strictly necessary but nice to have if you want to learn the basics of Makefiles.
-4. Get [MinGW-w64](https://winlibs.com/) and add ```/mingw64/bin``` to your PATH.
-It's another option to build C/C++ projects (our own or others); probably the preferred option if we're not using Visual Studio.
+5. Get [MinGW-w64](https://winlibs.com/) and add ```/mingw64/bin``` to your PATH.
+It's an environment to build C/C++ projects (our own or others); probably the preferred option if we're not using Visual Studio.
+Comes with a port of GCC, GNU Binutils, and some tools for using the Windows API.
-5. Get [CMake](https://cmake.org/download/) and add ```/cmake/bin``` to your PATH if it's not there after installation.
-It's a great way to keep build files separate from source files and make building C/C++ projects less painful, especially if we're outside the Visual Studio environment.
+6. Get [CMake](https://cmake.org/download/) and add ```/cmake/bin``` to your PATH if it's not there after installation.
+It's a great cross-platform, open-source build automation tool, getting things ready to be built by the compiler of your choice.
+It can make building large C/C++ projects less painful, especially if we're outside the Visual Studio environment.
 For more details on how to set it up, see ```/C++/BoostDemo/Cmake-Notes.md```.

 ## VS/Code Setup
 **VSCode**